 - Putting yourself in a really uncomfortable situation

-Again, it is necessary to keep in mind that some of these activities may be dangerous under severe sleep deprivation.
+Again, some of these activities may be dangerous under severe sleep deprivation.
 For example, if you decide to go for a walk, be mindful not to walk into traffic or obstacles.

 You cannot trust yourself in zombie mode, because you will eventually try to sleep extra or fail to wake up.
-If you provide any avenue at all by which you could mess up and not recover, your subconscious mind is bound to take it and you will fail.
-To prevent this, you have to go to extra effort to stop your subconsciousness from sabotaging your schedule.
+If you provide any avenue by which you could sleep more but not recover, your subconscious mind will take it.
+Finally, you will fail.
+To prevent this, you have to make extra efforts to stop your subconsciousness from sabotaging your schedule.

-- Have multiple alarms on different devices that are dotted in different places in your room so you have to shut them all off
+- Have multiple alarms on different devices in different places so you have to shut them all off.

-- Have automated alarms that will repeat themselves daily, so you don’t have to turn any of them on
+- Set up automated alarms that will repeat themselves daily, so you don’t have to turn any of them on.

-- Make use of phone alarm features such as disable by solving maths problems or QR code or barcode scanning (Alarmy for example) and place a code in the shower (so you go take a shower), or the fridge (so you drink a glass of cold water).
-Make sure to set these on separate devices in case one of them fails
+- Make use of phone alarm features such as “disable by solving math problems”, QR code (Alarmy) or barcode scanning.
+Place a code in the shower so that you have to go to the bathroom.
+The fridge may also be nice, as you can fetch a glass of cold water.
+Make sure to set these on separate devices in case one of them fails.

-- Have a human to watch over you and force you to get up and stay awake
+- Have someone watch over you and force you to get up and stay awake.

 Things you should absolutely NOT do (that make failure extremely likely)

-- Sleeping somewhere super-comfortable, such as in your bed.
-You’re really likely to just want to stay there when the time comes to get out of bed, because it feels so good.
-Try sleeping in an uncomfortable environment, like on the floor, while sitting, in a car etc. to counter this problem.
+- Sleeping somewhere super comfortable, like in your bed.
+You are really likely going to just stay there when it is time to get out of bed.
+Especially in the cold, staying in bed can feel so good.
+Thus, try sleeping somewhere uncomfortable, like on the floor, in a car etc. to counter this problem.

 - Getting bored and having nothing to do is a death sentence.
-You should try to make your Big Fat List as long as you possibly can, to avoid running out of things to do while sleep deprived.
-When you run out, you might not have the brainpower to think of more when you need it the most.
+You should try to make your Big Fat List as long as possible to avoid running out of things to do.
+When there is nothing left, you might not have the brainpower to think of more when you need it the most.

-- If you are using NMO (No More Oversleeps desktop program) then you should not pause it unless you are going out.
-If you do pause, then you should pause for the minimum time length viable only and give a legitimate reason for pausing.
+- If you are using NMO (No More Oversleeps desktop program), you should not pause it unless you are going out.
+If you do, only pause for the minimum duration possible and give a legitimate reason for pausing.

 Sleep deprivation is inevitable during adaptation.
-Effective alarm systems, time management, task lists and plans can all help you alleviate the struggle.
-In stage 4 of adaptation, you progressively gain relief, but continue your successful strategies until completely adapted.
-Sudden waves of bad symptoms or sudden oversleeps of multiple hours have been known to catch people off guard even at stage 4.
+Nevertheless, effective alarm systems, time management, task lists and plans can all help you mollify the struggle.
+In stage 4, you can progressively gain relief, but continue your successful strategies until the end.
+Sudden waves of bad symptoms or abruptly long oversleep sessions have been known to catch people off guard even during stage 4.

-Your reward for some weeks of sleepiness and a period of struggle, with few and minor oversleeps, is hundreds of waking hours and improved sleep quality in the long-term.
+With all things considered, your rewards for some weeks of sleepiness and a period of struggle will be hundreds of waking hours and improved sleep quality long-term.